Padma Purana: History

 The Padma Purana, like other Puranas, exists in numerous versions.
 One major recension, traced to Bengal region, has five Khandas (Parts, Books) and an appendix, but has neither been published nor translated.
-The second major different recension, traced to western region of India, has six Khandas, is the adopted and oft-studied version since the colonial British India era.
+The second major different recension, traced to western region of India, has six Khandas, is the adopted and oft-studied version since the colonial British Raj era.
 The Bengal edition is older.
 The Bengal edition is notable in that the 39 chapters on Dharma-sastra are missing from the Sristikhanda book, in all versions of its manuscripts.

 The composition date of Padma Purana is unknown.
 Estimates vary between the 4th and 15th century CE.
 Some parts of the text may be from the 750 to 1000 CE period.
 The extant manuscripts and ones widely studied, states Wilson, is very likely to have been written or revised well after the 14th century, probably in the 15th or 16th century, because it describes later era major temple sites of south India and sites in the Vijayanagara Empire.
 No portion of the versions of the Padma Purana available in the 19th century, wrote Wilson, is "probably older than the 12th-century".
 Asoke Chatterjee, in 1963, suggested that the text may have existed between the 3rd and 4th century CE, but the text was rewritten and greatly expanded over the centuries and through the second half of the 17th century.

 Rocher states that the composition date of each Purana remains a contested issue.
 Dimmitt and van Buitenen state that each of the Puranas manuscripts is encyclopedic in style, and it is difficult to ascertain when, where, why and by whom these were written:

 As They Exist Today, The Puranas Are A Stratified Literature.
 Each Titled Work Consists Of Material That Has Grown By Numerous Accretions In Successive Historical Eras.
 Thus, No Purana Has A Single Date Of Composition. (...)
 It Is As If They Were Libraries To Which New Volumes Have Been Continuously Added, Not Necessarily At The End Of The Shelf, But Randomly.